Tehmo3/Not-A-Robot/README.md

 3. Thats it!
 Now the bot is in your Discord server!

 # NOTE: Due to ongoing upkeep costs, the bot has been moved to a free server and database.
-Due to this, most of the bots functionality will only work on a small set of servers that got in first!
+Therefore most of the bots functionality will only work on a small set of servers that got in first!

 To use the bot, you need to visit https://not-a-robot-discord.herokuapp.com/ to start the server.